An optical implementation of quantum bit commitment using infinite-dimensional systems: Results

 and

 respectively, where

 and

 with $t_{B}$\ denoting the time that Bob applies the measurement.
-Therefore, if Bob takes $t_{B}=t_{j}^{\prime }$, then the detector $D_{b}$ should click with certainty where $b$ is Alice's committed bit.
-Otherwise he knows that Alice cheats.
+Therefore, if Bob takes $t_{B}=t_{j}^{\prime }$, then in the ideal case where the error rate $\varepsilon $ is negligible, the detector $D_{b}$ should click with certainty where $b$ is Alice's committed bit.
+Otherwise he knows that Alice cheated.